maninak/plirono-api/README.md

 We have very precise rules over how our git commit messages can be formatted.
 This leads to **more readable messages** that are easy to follow when looking through the **project history**.
 But also, we use the git commit messages to **automatically generate the change log**.

-You can read more about the contribution guidelines in [`COMMIT_GUIDELINES.md`](http://gitlab.omnixell.com/maninak/plirono-api/blob/master/COMMIT_GUIDELINES.md) found in project root.
+You can read more about the git commit guidelines in [`CONTRIBUTING.md`](http://gitlab.omnixell.com/maninak/plirono-api/blob/master/CONTRIBUTING.md) found in project root.

-Upon npm install, a `commit-msg` git hook is automatically installed that lints commit messages as per the rules defined in the `COMMIT_GUIDELINES.md`.
+Upon npm install, a `commit-msg` git hook is automatically installed that lints commit messages as per the rules defined in the `CONTRIBUTING.md`.

 ##### Commit Message Convention, at a Glance